in

 This design prevents unwelcome creatures or individuals from entering your property.
 Overlapping fence panels range in height from 3 feet to 6 feet, allowing you to select the appropriate panel height for your security needs.

-Overlapping Fence Panels are Extremely Durable: Overlapping fence panels are made with a robust timber frame and are normally finished with a timber conditioner to offer increased durability and a better lifespan.
-These pressure-treated and top-quality lap fence panels, which are usually available in green and brown wood panels, are built to be solid, long-lasting, and impenetrable.
+Are Extremely Durable: They are made with a robust timber frame and are normally finished with a timber conditioner to offer increased durability and a better lifespan.
+These pressure-treated and top-quality lap panels, usually available in green and brown wood panels, are built to be solid, long-lasting, and impenetrable.

-Overlapping Wood Fence Panels are Environmentally Friendly: Overlapping wooden fences are available in a range of fence styles.
+Are Environmentally Friendly: These are available in various styles.
 They are also environmentally friendly because wood is biodegradable.

 This is also another big advantage of installing an overlapping wooden fence on your property.
 You could reduce wood decay and termite infestation without affecting the environment by using stabilizers and preservatives.
-An overlapping wooden fence is also fairly simple to remove if you opt to go with a new fencing style hereafter.
+Overlapping wooden fencing is also fairly simple to remove if you opt to go with a new fencing style hereafter.

 Lap Panel Fencing

-Some might even call them waney edge fence panels.
-Originally, these panels were purchased as a cost-effective option for a distressed acquisition to replace wind-damaged or decaying perimeter fencing, which was commonly constructed between concrete pillars.
+Some might even call them Waney edge panels.
+Originally, these panels were purchased as a cost-effective option for a distressed acquisition to replace wind-damaged or decaying perimeter fencing commonly constructed between concrete pillars.

-Finely sectioned slats run horizontally all over the lap panels to make these lap fence panels.
-Such slats span the entire width of the fence panel and are frequently held in position by vertical support beams.
-Ultimately, the panel is linked together by a framing that goes around the border of the panel and holds all of the slats intact.
+Finely sectioned slats run horizontally all over the lap panels to make these lap panels.
+Such slats span the entire panel width and are frequently held in position by vertical support beams.
+Ultimately, the panel is linked together by a framing that goes around the panel’s border and holds all of the slats intact.

 Overlap Fence Panels